Sailarn/MERNG-TODO/README.md

 ## Overview
 Todo application developed with React.js and Apollo GraphQL.
 Divided on client and server side.
+This project using the following technologies:
+* React.js (React hooks) on front-end side
+* Material-ui for components styling
+* Node.js (Apollo-GraphQL) on back-end side
+* MongoDB as database

 ## Features
 * Login/Register account